rafal-szypulka/b2m-nodejs/docs/Prometheus-Grafana.md

 In Megabyte.

 ```
-avg(nodejs_external_memory_bytes / 1024 / 1024) by (service)
+avg(nodejs_external_memory_bytes / 1024 ) by (service)
 ```

 ## Configure Prometheus alert
 Alerting rules allows to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
-In this lab we will configure one alerting rule for median response time higer than 100ms.
+In this lab we will configure one alerting rule for median response time higher than 100ms.

 **Lab instruction:**